Legal Translation Services to Obtain EB-5 Immigrant Investor Visas

 The court also noted that the Immigration and Naturalization Act does not provide any procedural protections for visa protections and that the Administrative Procedures Act only requires that USCIS provide a brief statement of the grounds for denying the visa, which it did.

-Contact our EB-5 language translation service regarding translating your Mandarin, Cantonese, Portuguese, Arabic, Spanish, Russian, Korean, and other foreign language documents to obtain U.S. investor visas.
+Contact our EB-5 language translation service regarding translating your Mandarin, Cantonese, Portuguese, Arabic, Spanish, Russian, Korean, and other foreign language documents to English to obtain U.S. investor visas.

 * This language translation blog article is provided for informational purposes only and should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.*